Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Limitations:

-• Higher cost for companies seeking only waste management
+• High cost for companies that only need waste management

-Well-suited for industrial corporations, less specialized for decentralized retail operations.
+It is a powerful option for large industrial corporations, but less specific for decentralised retail operations.

 SpheraCloud – Waste Management